Cooper-Thomas1/OblivionaireOnline/phase-one-submission.md

 > Define how responsibilities will be allocated in phase 2.
 Who will be responsible for which tasks?

-We will fairly distribute tasks by aiming to assign them according to each members strengths and preferences.
-Specifically, Cooper will do ….

-**UPDATE** Tasks will be assigned based on each member's strengths and preferences to encourage motivation and to completion.
+Tasks will be assigned based on each member's strengths and preferences to encourage motivation and to completion.
 For examples:

 - **Cooper** - Team leader.
 Is in charge of submissions, coordination of group meetings, keeping track of the development of sections of work.
 - **Elke** - In charge of `Player authentication`